Skip to content

 The border crossing near Mikulov is straightforward.
 The Czech Republic and Austria are both in the Schengen Area, so there are no routine passport checks — usually just a sign and a change of road markings.
 You should still carry your passport or national ID card, as police can run occasional spot checks.

 We build in one comfort stop, typically after about two hours, for coffee, a snack or simply to stretch.
 If you would like, the Mikulov stop can be extended into a proper break among the vineyards, or we can take a longer scenic detour via Český Krumlov for an extra fee.
-Total driving time is around four hours; allow a little more if you add sightseeing.
+Total driving time is around four and a half hours; allow a little more if you add sightseeing.
 Your driver tracks traffic and adjusts the route as needed so you arrive relaxed and on time.

 Vehicle options and pricing